 The mighty Pallas’s Gull is a real standout species of eastern Georgia and a superb bird to see in the Western Palearctic (photo Tim Jones).

 From the Kakheti region we will then head further into the steppes towards the David Gareja Monastery, one of Georgia’s most famous historical monuments and right on the border with Azerbaijan.
 Exciting passerines will again be the target here with significant numbers of Eurasian Skylark and Calandra Lark likely to be found.
 We will check these flocks carefully as rarer eastern lark species may be hiding within, maybe something like a White-winged Lark!
 The monastery is an excellent spot to look for Western Rock Nuthatch and Wallcreeper (a monotypic family and much desired species), and the scrub around it may give up Chukar Partridge.

 Moving further east we will enter the land of the raptors with several great species present, including Eastern Imperial Eagle, Long-legged Buzzard, Rough-legged Buzzard, Lanner Falcon, Saker Falcon, and Pallid Harrier.
-Interesting passerines are present here too, with Isabelline Wheatear, Rock Sparrow, Great Grey Shrike, Greater Short-toed Lark, Lesser Short-toed Lark, and Corn Bunting being some of the standout species.
+Interesting passerines are present here too, with Isabelline Wheatear, Rock Sparrow, Great Grey Shrike, Greater Short-toed Lark, Turkestan Short-toed Lark, and Corn Bunting being some of the standout species.
 We should also find large groups of Little Bustard here, part of the world’s largest wintering concentration of this species, plus the fantastic Goitered Gazelle.